 The formal requirement for residency is 183 days.

 Under the NHR law, a flat rate of 20%* (less than half the highest taxpayer rate of tax) will be levied on any income originating from Portuguese sources, work conducted in the country or foreign income not taxed or subject to taxes at source.

 According to most double tax treaties (conventions) taxation of pension income occurs in the country where the person is resident.
-It thus follows that, under the NHR law, most foreign income will be tax-free.
+It thus follows that, under the NHR law, most eligible foreign income will be liable to reduced tax at a rate of 10%.
 An important exception to the law involves pensions paid to anyone previously employed by their government, in that each country typically reserves the right to deduct tax at source which means that full exemption will not be possible.
 People who fall into this category can nonetheless offset or mitigate any tax due using the double taxation treatment between Portugal and the country of origin.